 17. Can you speak to how the accelerator supports raising a seed round or other funding?

-Aside from connecting you with VCs during the programming and Pitch Sessions of our program, teams that complete the program will be invited to Online Demo Day in May/June 2021.
-This event will provide you with access to 400+ investors.
+Aside from connecting you with VCs during the programming and Pitch Feedback Sessions, teams that complete the program will be invited to Online Demo Day in May/June 2022.
+This event will provide you with access to 1000+ investors.

 18. Who do we contact if I have more questions?